Software is

 Formalize rules with precision

-Express legal logic with mathematical precision, eliminating ambiguity and enabling automated analysis.
+Express legal logic with mathematical precision, enabling automated analysis and eliminating ambiguity and contradictions.

 Test contracts against scenarios